 6. Find your voluntary work abroad

-You can find your volunteer opportunity in cooperation with such organizations / on such websites as:
+You can find your volunteer opportunity in cooperation with organizations & on numerous websites.

 – student organizations, e.g. AIESEC – read more in my separate article: Global Volunteer project with AIESEC.
 If you are a student check what organizations operate at your university and what do they offer.